Getting Started with Spark

 *Evening hours are available for children enrolled in our full or half day option.
 These hours are not available as stand-alone sessions.

-1. Contact your insurance provider and ask about your autism benefits.
+1. Contact your insurance provider and ask about your ABA, speech, and/or occupational therapy benefits.
 Many providers will cover at least a portion of the services we provide.
-To find out if we accept your insurance, or for more information about your specific insurance provider, click here.
+To find out if we accept your insurance, click here.
+It is important to also know if your insurance covers the services.
+You can use this form to help find out your plan’s coverage.

-2. Ensure that your child has received a medical diagnosis of Autism Spectrum Disorder.
+2. For ABA services, ensure that your child has received a medical diagnosis of Autism Spectrum Disorder.
 Without an official diagnosis, most insurance providers will not cover treatment.
 Please note, an educational diagnosis, such as one provided during an IEP, is not sufficient to receive insurance coverage.
+If you are looking to receive speech or occupational therapy as stand-alone services, you will need a script and/or referral order from your child’s primary care physician.
+An autism diagnosis is not necessary for most speech and OT benefits, but a script/referral order indicating a different diagnosis may be required.

-3. Contact the Spark Center at 248-238-9772 to complete a referral form and schedule a tour (please note, information submitted to us via email may not be secure).
-After completing our referral form, a clinician from the Spark Center will contact you to provide specific information about our services and answer any questions you may have.
+3. Contact the Spark Center at 248-238-9772 or complete a referral form here.
+After completing our referral form, someone from the Spark Center will contact you to provide specific information about our services and answer any questions you may have, and schedule a tour.